njbbaer/unicorn-remote/README.md

 ## Testing
 Run the test suite.
 ```
-sudo python3 -m unittest
+sudo pipenv run python -m unittest
 ```

 ## Contribute
-* **Star this repository** to show your interest in this project.
+* **Star the repository** to show your interest in this project.
 * Give feedback, report bugs, and request features as GitHub issues.
 * Improve the repository and submit a pull request.